 “There will still be some unpicking of some complex moral things.
 I think there’s a lot of scope for all of the characters actually in other series, and I had a wonderful time, so I’d be well up for it.”

-Catch up on the ITV Hub app, which BT TV customers can find under the Players & Apps tab on their TV box.
+Catch up on The Bay on the ITV Hub app, which BT TV customers can find under the Players & Apps tab on their TV box.